mesumitsingh/mesumitsingh/README.md

-<h2 align="left">HEY👋!
-I'm Sumit Kumar a sophomore CSE student & a passionate Developer from India, exploring the world of AI and ML.</h2>
+<p align="left">HEY👋!
+I'm Sumit Kumar a sophomore CSE student & a passionate Developer from India, exploring the world of AI and ML.
-<h3 align="left">I enjoy creating innovative projects using the web and native technologies to build solutions for real-world problems!</h3>
+<br>I enjoy creating innovative projects using the web and native technologies to build solutions for real-world problems!</p>

 ###